Ken O'Neal

-Kenneth Adrian O'Neal (born June 21, 1962) is an American former professional football tight end who played one season for the New Orleans Saints of the National Football League (NFL).
+Kenneth Adrian O'Neal (born June 21, 1962) is an American former professional football player who was a tight end for one season with the New Orleans Saints of the National Football League (NFL).
 He also played in the United States Football League (USFL) for the Michigan Panthers and Los Angeles Express.
+He played college football for the Idaho State Bengals.

 Early life and college

 Ken O'Neal was born on June 21, 1962, in San Francisco, California.
-He went to high school at Berkeley (CA); He went to college at Idaho State.
+He went to high school at Berkeley (CA); He went to college at Idaho State University.